 Consumer preference has been observing a shift from offline to online.
 Doorstep delivery, attractive discounts, aggressively marketing, and favorable government initiatives drive the growth of e-commerce.
 In light of the e-commerce sector’s widespread reach, consumer goods manufacturers are partnering with giants such as Amazon to cater to a larger customer base.

-Manufacturers have gradually moved from manufacturing one product for a region to manufacturing more consumer-centric products, which is accelerating the demand for these products.
-Stronger demand has created a need for larger warehouses and more efficient handling equipment such as conveyor belts.
+Manufacturers have gradually moved from manufacturing one product for a region to manufacturing more consumer-centric products, which is accelerating the demand for these products. warehouses and more efficient handling equipment such as conveyor belts.
 The use of taller pallets for goods storage also bolsters the demand for these belts in storage facilities.

 Conveyor belts find use in sorting and handling operations across the F&B sector.
 Thus, the F&B sector’s growth is expected to influence that of the conveyor belt market.
 The F&B sector has been observing exponential growth in the last few years, primarily due to an emerging middle class, rising disposable income, and the increasing number of cafeterias, restaurants, and food outlets and kiosks in malls.